Influenza: Seasonal Flu 2019-2020

 Possible Side Effects Following Flu Vaccination

 Following vaccination, some individuals experience mild side effects.
-These may include:
+These mild side effects may include:

 - Soreness, redness, and swelling at the injection site

 Because these mild side effects mimic some influenza symptoms, some people believe the vaccine causes them to contract influenza.
-But the injectable influenza vaccine produced in the United States has never been capable of causing influenza, because the only type of licensed vaccine available is made from inactivated influenza viruses, which cannot cause infection, or with no flu viruses at all, which is the case for the recombinant influenza vaccine.
+But the injectable influenza vaccine produced in the United States has never been capable of causing influenza.
+This is because the only type of licensed vaccine available is made from inactivated influenza viruses, which cannot cause infection, or with no flu viruses at all, which is the case for the recombinant influenza vaccine (CDC, 2017e).

 Flu Vaccination for Healthcare Workers

-The CDC, the Advisory Committee on Immunization Practices, and the Healthcare Infection Control Practices Advisory Committee recommend that all U.S. healthcare workers be vaccinated annually against influenza.
+The CDC, the Advisory Committee on Immunization Practices (ACIP), and the Healthcare Infection Control Practices Advisory Committee recommend that all U.S. healthcare workers be vaccinated annually against influenza.
 Healthcare workers include (but are not limited to):